 Hi, I'm Kenzie!
 I'm a Mechanical Engineering student at UT Dallas and I've been tutoring online for 4 years now.
 My favorite subjects to teach are math and science, but reading and writing come in a close second.

-UT Dallas - Current Undergrad, Mechanical engineering
+Undergraduate Degree: The University of Texas at Dallas - Current Undergrad, Mechanical Engineering

 ACT Composite: 31

 ACT Reading: 34

 Rock climbing, Martial Arts, Yoga, Coffee, Tea, Reading, Camping, Playing with my puppies